DataONEorg/d1_python/d1_libclient_python/doc/overview.rst

-The `DataONE Client Library for Python`_ works together with the `DataONE Common Library for Python`_ to provide functionality commonly needed by client software that connects to DataONE nodes.
+The :doc:`/client/index` works together with the :doc:`/common/index` to provide functionality commonly needed by client software that connects to DataONE nodes.

 The main functionality provided by this library is a complete set of wrappers